romantomjak/packer-proxmox-template/README.md

 :rotating_light: **IMPORTANT!** :rotating_light:

 Do not forget to replace `ssh_authorized_keys` in `cloud.cfg` with your own public keys as otherwise you won't be able to log in to the machine since cloud-init is configured to set the root password to a random one after the template has been built.
+The public SSH keys will added to a password-less sudo user named `debian`.

 ## Creating a new VM Template